 The Board of Directors provides strategic direction and guidance to WCB management, and approaches governance from three primary areas of focus:

-- decision making,
+- decision making

-- risk management and monitoring, and
+- risk management and monitoring

-- self assessment and performance.
+- self assessment and performance

-Code of conduct
+Code of Ethics

 We are committed to being transparent.
 As an organization funded through employer premiums, we take a conservative and responsible approach to work expenses.